d-smith/roll/docs/roll-design-notes.md

 This flow begins with the user agent loading a login page from the authz server via a GET on the `/oauth2/authorize` endpoint.
 The page is currently a template where the application name and client_id are plugged in when the page is rendered from the template.
 Future enhancements might include loading a page customized for the application that is looked up at render time.
+The response_type for this flow is code.

 The login form allows user credentials to be entered, and provides allow and deny buttons on a page that asks for access to the users's data.
 If the allow button is pressed, when the form data is submitted